codebar/tutorials/html/lesson7/tutorial.md

 ### Using Media Queries
 Media queries sit in the css cascade like normal rules, rules lower down the page will overwrite rules higher up, for this reason we put media queries with our desktop styles underneath the mobile styles, because we want the desktop styles to overwrite them.
 This means that your media queries will come at the bottom of your stylesheet.

-The first thing that we want to be able to change is to make the images sit inline with the text when there is space form them.
+The first thing that we want to be able to change is to make the images sit inline with the text when there is space around them.
 We can do this by applying a `float` to the `<figure>`.
-Since we gave the images a maximum width of 300px earlier, we want the text to start wrapping some time after this, so allowing for some margin to the right of the image and the fact that we ideally want the wrapping to be at least two words width, lets tell our new styles to apply at 500px or greater.
+Since we gave the images a maximum width of 300px earlier, we want the text to start wrapping some time after this, so allowing for some margin to the right of the image and the fact that we ideally want the wrapping to be at least two words width.
+Lets tell our new styles to apply at 500px or greater.

     @media (min-width: 500px) {
         .figure {